-My spouse wants a dissolution and wants me use her attorney.
+My spouse wants a dissolution and wants me to use her attorney.
 Should I?

 No. Her attorney is only looking out for your spouse's best interest.
 An attorney can not represent two parties in the same dispute.
 You need to consult an attorney who can look out for your best interests.

-I saw a legal kit online for a do it your self divorce/dissolution, are they any good?
+I saw a legal kit online for a do-it-yourself divorce/dissolution, would this be useful?